Nature Discovery Map Scotland

 What is happening in Scotland?

-We are working on a pilot project in autumn and winter 2022/23 and will report back to Scottish Government in spring 2023 with recommendations for how the pilot could be scaled up to become a national resource for all Scottish educational establishments.
+We ran a pilot project in autumn 2022 to spring 2023 and have reported back to Scottish Government with recommendations for how the pilot could be scaled up to become a national resource for all Scottish educational establishments.
 We are calling this project Nature Discovery Map Scotland.

 The pilot

-A number of primary, secondary and ASN teachers are currently working with us on a pilot project to co-design, build and test this exciting new school digital mapping resource.
-This will help to explore and record biodiversity in and around education settings.
+A number of primary, secondary and ASN teachers and pupils worked with us on a pilot project to co-design, test and evaluate this exciting new school digital mapping resource.
+The resource helped pupils to explore biodiversity in and around education settings and consider how positive change could be made for nature.

-It is hoped that if successful, this resource will be scaled up to become a national resource for all schools.
-Use of this tool will support digital literacy in pupils, outdoor learning and Learning for Sustainability (LfS).
+Use of this tool supports digital literacy in pupils, outdoor learning and Learning for Sustainability (LfS).

-• a dashboard to allow schools to compare the biodiversity of their establishments grounds with the national picture;
+• a dashboard to allow schools to compare the biodiversity of their establishments grounds with other schools and the national picture;

 • understand the biodiversity and the ecosystems of their area;